“Cleanliness and Civility. Then there’s the Divvy.”

 You could say community arts practice is in Cecile’s blood.
 She grew up in the town of Carmel in the Perth foothills.
 Cecile’s mother was a potter and her father an illustrator.
 Her grandmother Eva Sounness started a local craft group which managed an annual textile event, the Stirling Range Fibre Weekend, which was held on their farm and continues today.
 After majoring in sculpture at Claremont School of Art, Cecile joined an embroidery group in Fremantle, with Ruth Hadlow, Holly Story and Katie Campbell-Pope, which is still active fifteen years later.
 The network is important for finding and sharing job opportunities: “I hardly ever applied for a job.
 It was all word of mouth.”
 One of these projects was work with Spare Parts Puppet Theatre in Fremantle, which initiated her current artistic trajectory, applying textile techniques to the construction of theatre sets and dioramas.

-Still pondering the name “Denmark”, I asked Cecile about the absence of reference to indigenous history in the Greens Pool musical.
+Still pondering the name “Denmark”, I asked Cecile about the absence of reference to Indigenous history in the Greens Pool musical.
 She did subtly place a beach towel with footprints alongside a Noongar painting by Joe Williams in the backdrop.
 “But we didn’t push it.
 We didn’t want to include it without their presence.”
-This is partly a practical issue of a small indigenous population (1%) that are highly sought after for advice on cultural protocol, knowledge and history.
-In the audience with me had been the famous Albany Noongar writer Kim Scott, who gave the show warm applause.
+This is partly a practical issue of a small Indigenous population (1%) that are highly sought after for advice on cultural protocol, knowledge and history.
+In the audience with me had been the well-published Albany Noongar writer Kim Scott, who joined the applause at the end.
 The Brave New Works program organised by Denmark Arts had recently conducted healing ceremonies bringing people down from the Kimberley.
 There is clearly unfinished business in this idyllic village, and perhaps always will be.